gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 specification version will be incremented so that checks can be added when converting from older, more permissive versions to the newer, stricter version.

-## Element naming rule: reserved names and characters
+## Element naming rule: reserved names and escaped characters

 * Since `world` has a special interpretation when specified as a parent or child link of a joint, it should not be used as a name for any entities